 - Check inside of the part.
 Sometimes the casting is reasonably smooth on the outside but very coarse on the inside.
 That would be a red flag.

-- Check the quality of paint.
+- Check the quality of the paint.
 In most cases, depending on the manufacturer, they dip the items in paint, which makes the paint thicker.
-Today items are sprayed on with very low quality paint and thickness.
+Today items are sprayed on with very low-quality paint and thickness.

-- 100 year old paint would in most part still look like last week’s paint job.
+- 100-year-old paint would for the most part still look like last week’s paint job.

 - Check the screw or screws holding the sections/parts together.
 Older items before and around the industrial evolution were slotted screw heads, and, don’t get me wrong